MattPahuta/fungi-finders/README.md

-# Project Source - Project Title
+# FungiFinders - A Frontend Masters design

 This is a solution to the [Description of project/challenge](https://www.sourceofproject.com).